cornucopia-rs/cornucopia/docs/src/writing_queries/type_annotations.md

 Notice how inline types **must** have a set of parenthesis describing their nullable columns.
 This syntax is often more compact for simple cases.
 It doesn't have any other special meaning otherwise.

 ## Parameter structs
-Clorinde will **automatically** generate a parameter struct **if it has more than one column**.
+Cornucopia will **automatically** generate a parameter struct **if it has more than one column**.
 The name of the parameter struct is based on the name of the query.
 You can still manually generate a parameter struct using a type annotation or an inline type.

 In any case, note that you don't *need* a parameter struct, you can always work directly with the query function (see the section [query usage](./../using_queries/using_queries.md#building-the-query-object)).